zukas97/desktop/README.md

 ### Versioning

 Zen uses [Semantic Versioning](https://semver.org/) for versioning.
-Meaning, versions are displayed as `a.b.c-d.e` where:
+Meaning, versions are displayed as `a.bc.d` where:

 - `a` is the major version
 - `b` is the minor version
-- `c` is the patch version
-- `d` is the branch prefix
+- `c` is the branch prefix
-- `e` is the build number
+- `d` is the patch version

 ### Branches